rdwatters/ryan-at-confab/content/post/confab-day-1.md

 ---
-title: Day 1
+title: Conference Day 1
 subtitle:
 date: 2017-06-08
-tags: [confab,content, content strategy, conference]
+tags: [structure, content design, content management]
 attendees: []
-description: Notes from multiple breakout sessions and the opening keynote event during day 1 of Confab 2017.
+description: The official Confab Central Conference starts with an opening keynote from Ann Handley, Chief Content Officer, MarketingProfs on the importance of challenging assumptions when approaching content.
+Topics of breakout sessions include structured content, content design, and realistic content management methodologies
 ---

 ## Challenge Your Content Assumptions and Get a Free Puppy (Opening Keynote)